TheRatto/dispatch-buddy/docs/integrations.md

 # Dispatch Buddy – Data & Integration Plan

 ## Overview
-Dispatch Buddy aims to operate entirely on-device where possible, with optional cloud or API integrations as fallback or enhancement layers.
+Dispatch Buddy aims to operate entirely on-device where possible, with cloud or API integrations as fallback or enhancement layers.

 ## Data Input
 ### ForeFlight / NAIPS PDF